Skip to Content

 Recent Blog Posts

-Sisters of Charity Foundation of Canton annual report highlights how it builds community through 2023 grants of nearly $3.9 million
+Sisters of Charity Foundation of Canton 2024 annual report focuses on heroes in the community

 The Sisters of Charity Foundation of Canton works to build community by supporting and enhancing the efforts of those who directly serve others.
-The foundation recently released its 2023 annual report, which highlights how it spent the past year building community along with its partners through $3,887,778 in grants in three categories of need: foundation-led initiatives, strategic collaborations and responsive grants.
+The foundation recently released its 2024 annual report, which highlights how it spent the past year as a resource, partner, convener and supporter for the heroes in the Canton community who deliver vital services to people in need.
+The foundation awarded $3,519,065 in grants in 2024 in three categories of need: foundation-led initiatives, strategic collaborations and responsive grants.

 Sisters of Charity Foundation of Canton, Foundations

-Sisters of Charity Health System, Sister Judith Ann Karam, Janice Murphy
+Sisters of Charity Health System, Sister Judith Ann Karam, rosary hall

 The Sisters of Charity Health System is a Ministry of the Sisters of Charity of St. Augustine.